 Looking to give your children a skill they’ll enjoy for the rest of their lives?
 Learning to ride a bike for the first time opens up a world of fun, activity, independence, excitement, adventure and sport.
 Once mastered we never forget how to ride a bike.

-For 4 to 9 year olds, where I specialise, learning to ride a bike is a source of pride and achievement.
+For 4 to 11 year olds, where I specialise, learning to ride a bike is a source of pride and achievement.
 Cycling is great fun, turning a trip to the park or shops into something even more interesting and exciting.
 It’s an activity that can be easily shared with siblings, friends and Mom and Dad too.
-Balance and coordination skills, to say nothing of muscle strength, are all increased and, as levels of obesity amongst children continue to rise, it’s a readily available and accessible source of activity.
+Balance and coordination skills are all increased as well as muscle strength and, as levels of obesity amongst children continue to rise, it’s a readily available and accessible source of activity.
 Not everyone is ‘sporty’ in the traditional sense, but everyone can ride a bike!

 Herts Balance and Ride specialises in helping younger children, quickly and easily develop this valuable life skill.
 I work primarily with infant and primary schools across Hertfordshire, as well as with individuals, for whom holiday courses, weekend courses and private lessons are available.

-Schools are in a great position to facilitate their younger children learning to balance and ride, something which fits in extremely well with a number of aims and initiatives they’re already pursuing.
+Schools are in a great position to facilitate their pupils learning to balance and ride, something which fits in extremely well with a number of aims and initiatives they’re already pursuing.

 From a broader perspective too, helping children learn to ride a bike offers important benefits:

 Herts Balance and Ride delivers playground-based sessions at schools to help children learn to balance and ride.
 Principally aimed at children in Reception, Years 1 and 2 these sessions are normally an hour to an hour and a quarter in length.
-One Instructor works with a maximum of five children per session and each child is provided with a balance bike and quality pedal bike.
+I work with a maximum of five children per session and each child is provided with a balance bike and quality pedal bike.

 Year 1 and 2 children can be trained at any time in the academic year but for Reception age children the best results are achieved if training is delayed until the Summer Term.